moxystudio/react-wait-for-react/README.md

 ### progressDecay

-Type: `Function<number>`
+Type: `string`
-Default: `(time) => 1 - Math.exp(-1 * time / 4000)`
+Default: `function (time) { return 1 - Math.exp(-1 * time / 4000); }`

-A function (or it's serilizable form) to calculate the progress value based on the elapsed time.
+A function in it's string form to calculate the progress value based on the elapsed time.
 Typically, the algorithm has a decay pattern, where increments are smaller and smaller as time passes by.

 `<WaitForReact>` will call `progressDecay` to simulate a "fake progress" until your app becomes interactive.
-Having that said, the function you supply must be serializable so that it can be part of an inline script included in your page HTML.
+To make this possible, `progressDecay` will be added in an inline script included as part SSR or static export.
 Similarly, `<WaitForReact>` will call `progressDecay` to simulate a "fake progress" if a standard promise is passed as the `promise` prop.

+⚠️ The reason for this prop to be a string instead of a function has to do with compilation.
+Because server-side compilation usually differ from client-side compilation, the actual function in it's string form would be different and React would complain with a mismatch warning when rehydrating.
+Having that said, you should be careful in how you write this function so that it's compatible with all your target environments.

 The `progressDecay` function signature is `(time) => <progress>`, where `time` is the elapsed time in milliseconds.
-It must return  `progress` in the form of a number between 0 and 1 (exclusive).
+It must return the `progress` value in the form of a number between 0 and 1 (exclusive).

 ### progressInterval